 Nutrition: Healthy Recipes Created by Veterinary Nutritionists

 The Farmer’s Dog recipes are all designed by board-certified veterinary nutritionists.
 Each exceeds the nutritional levels required by the AAFCO Dog Food Nutrient Profiles.
-The meals are gently cooked in human food facilities to human-grade standards.
-They’re quickly frozen to make sure all the ingredients retain their properties and to kill any pathogens.
+The meals are gently cooked in human food facilities to human-grade standards, then they’re quickly frozen to make sure all the ingredients retain their properties and to kill any pathogens.

 Image of a bowl of The Farmer's Dog fresh food surrounded by a range of fresh vegetables and chickpeas

 The Farmer’s Dog turkey recipe looks like good quality wet food based on the ingredients listed on the label.
-The ratio of fat to protein shows the recipe contains generous amounts of meat.
+The protein is the first ingredient, which is always a good indication that the recipe contains generous amounts of meat.

 Packaging for The Farmer's Dog's Chicken Recipe with a closeup on its customized feeding instructions